RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 Unique items can be difficult to count.
 Usually this means storing every unique item then recalling this information somehow.

-Redis sets support this with a single command, however, storage and retrieval costs grow in proportion to the number of elements.
-If this becomes prohibative, consider HyperLogLog as a probabilistic alternative.
+Redis sets support this with a single command; however, storing every unique item you want want to count may use a prohibitive amount of memory.
+If this is the case, consider using a HyperLogLog instead.
+A HyperLogLog is a probabilistic data structure for counting unique items in a set.
+HyperLogLogs trade off perfect accuracy for less memory usage.

 Bloom filters help when your set contains a high number of elements and you use the set to determine existence or to eliminate duplicates.